 SAP for Retail POS DM enables a retailer to capture all POS data and use it in all back-office systems, including non-SAP applications.

 Transfer anonymous or named client sales data from the POS to the central SAP system.
-They can be transmitted as sales as per receipt or aggregated sales, below transaction, is handle by POS system
+They can be transmitted as sales as per receipt or aggregated sales, below transaction, is handled by POS system

 - Settlement of Payment Cards